-Definition.
-As per the GDPR, consent is any freely given, specific, informed and unambiguous indication of the individual’s wishes.
+Definition of consent.
+Under the GDPR, consent is any freely given, specific, informed and unambiguous indication of the individual’s wishes.
 This indication may be either a statement or a clear affirmative action.

-Way to obtain consent from the individuals.
-Consent should be given by a clear affirmative act such as by a written statement, including by electronic means, or an oral statement.
+Ways to obtain consent from the individuals.
+Consent should be given by a clear affirmative action such as by a written statement, including by electronic means, or an oral statement.
 This could be materialized by a tick box, technical settings for information society services or another statement or conduct which clearly indicates in this context the individual’s acceptance of the proposed processing.
 Silence, pre-ticked boxes or inactivity should not be valid consent.

 Right to withdraw consent at anytime.
 The controller must give the opportunity to withdraw the consent at any time and the withdrawal must be as easy as the way to give consent.

 Children and teenager’s consent.
 When the individual providing his/her personal data is under 16, parents or any person having a legal authority must give their approval for the consent to be deemed valid.
-However depending on the Member State, the threshold may be lowered to 13 years old.
+However, depending on the Member State, the threshold may be lowered to 13 years old.

 Proof of consent.
 Controllers should be able to demonstrate they have obtained the individual’s consent